AnyBody/anybody-tutorial/A_Getting_started/lesson2.rst

      };

-**The section between each pair of braces is said to be a Folder**, with all variables defined therein forming the folder contents.
+**The section between each pair of braces is said to be a Folder, with all variables defined therein forming the folder contents.**

-**Once loading is complete, you can scan this folder structure in the Model tree** on the left of your screen.
+Once loading is complete, you can scan this folder structure in the Model tree on the left of your screen.

 All contents of this file are contained within the Mannequin folder.
 There are sub-folders for postural join angles (in degrees), angular velocities (in degrees/second), and right and left-hand sides of the body.